elastic/cloud-on-k8s/config/operator/README.md

 # Operator deployment resources

 The Elastic Operator can be deployed in 2 different modes.
-Either watching all namespaces or a subset of namepspaces with restricted RBAC permissions.
-Furthermore it is possible, even if not recommended, to deploy the operator into the same namespace as the workloads it is managing:
+Either watching all namespaces or a subset of namespaces with restricted RBAC permissions.
+Furthermore it is possible to deploy the operator into the same namespace as the workloads it is managing:

 * `--operator-namespace`: namespace the operator runs in
 * `--namespaces`: comma-separated list of namespaces in which resources should be watched (defaults to all namespaces)